apache/drill/_docs/sql-ref/functions/002-data-type-fmt.md

     +------------+
     1 row selected (0.075 seconds)

-# TO_DATE
+## TO_DATE
 Converts a character string or a UNIX epoch timestamp to a date.

-## Syntax
+### Syntax

     TO_DATE (expression [, 'format']);

-*expression* is a character string enclosed in single quotation marks or a UNIX epoch timestamp in milliseconds, not enclosed in single quotation marks.
+*expression* is a character string enclosed in single quotation marks or a Unix epoch timestamp in milliseconds, not enclosed in single quotation marks.

 * 'format'* is format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
 Use this option only when the expression is a character string, not a UNIX epoch timestamp.

-## Usage
+### Usage
 Specify a format using patterns defined in [Java DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
+The TO_TIMESTAMP function takes a Unix epoch timestamp.
+The TO_DATE function takes a UNIX epoch timestamp in milliseconds.

-## Examples
+### Examples
 The first example converts a character string to a date.
 The second example extracts the year to verify that Drill recognizes the date as a date type.

-    SELECT TO_DATE('2015-FEB-23', 'yyyy-MMM-dd') FROM dfs.`/Users/drill/dummy.json`;
+    SELECT TO_DATE('2015-FEB-23', 'yyyy-MMM-dd') FROM sys.drillbits;
     +------------+
     |   EXPR$0   |
     +------------+